gyc567/Telegram-Crypto-Alerts/replit.md

 **Purpose**: Monitor cryptocurrency prices from Binance and send alerts via Telegram when specified conditions are met.

 **Current State**: Fully configured and running on Replit.
-The bot is actively monitoring cryptocurrency markets and ready to receive commands via Telegram.
+The bot is actively monitoring cryptocurrency markets with both price alerts and technical indicators enabled.
+Ready to receive commands via Telegram.

 ## Project Architecture